itscomputers/itscomputers.github.io/_entries/archimedes-cattle-problem.md

 #### part 2

 In the second paragraph, Archimedes imposes two additional conditions.
-The first condition is that w+b must a square number.
+The first condition is that $$ w + b $$ must a square number.
 Using the computed solution, we know that

 $$ w + b = 17826996 \cdot k = 2^2 \cdot 3 \cdot 11 \cdot 29 \cdot 4657 \cdot k. $$